 The Royal Society of London is a classic and old example of a top performing team.
 Granted a royal charter by King Charles II, the Royal Society of London was the first national scientific institution in the world.

-Founded in 1660 and often referred to as “the invisible college”, the society was orchestrated in order to encourage the exchange of scientific and philosophic ideas and theories.
+Founded in 1660 and often referred to as “the invisible college”, the society was orchestrated by its team leaders in order to encourage the exchange of scientific and philosophic ideas and theories.
 The society’s motto “Nullius in verba” is translated as “take nobody’s word for it”.
 The motto was upheld as a manifest of the members’ drive to verify all statements by the means of scientific facts and experimental research findings.

-Notable members over the years have included the legendary Sir Isaac Newton, Charles Darwin, Albert Einstein and Stephen Hawking.
+Notable members over the years have included the legendary Sir Isaac Newton, Charles Darwin, Albert Einstein, and Stephen Hawking.

 When the society was formed, during a time dominated by prejudice, war and political unrest, the group prided itself of the fact that it accepted members of all backgrounds.

 Papers were exchanged between the scientific scholars, and within the space of just 70 years the science we employ in everyday life today was developed.
 This includes the sciences of anatomy, astronomy, botany, chemistry, physics and zoology.